stephenslab/ash/README.md

 Step-by-step instructions:

-1. Install `R v3.2.2`.
+1. Preliminaries: I made the paper with `R v3.2.2`, so you might start by installing this version.
+Install `pandoc v1.12.3` or higher.
+You will also need a working `pdflatex` installation to make the paper.
+Possibly other dependencies you will come across as you run the following steps.
 2. Clone (or download and unzip) this repository.
 3. Within this repository directory, enter `R`.
-It will try to use `packrat` to install all the packages you need.
+It will try to use the R package `packrat` to install all the packages you need.
 If this does not work you may need to tell it to do this by hand by typing `packrat::restore()` within `R`.
 If this does not work, you may prefer to remove the packrat subdirectory and install the packages you need yourself.
+Quit R.
-4. Enter the `code` directory (`cd code`) and type `make`.
-This should run all the code for the simulation studies.
+4. Within the repository directory type `make`.
+This will try to:

+      i) Run all the code for the simulation studies.
 It will take a while (hours), so you might want to run it overnight.
 This should create a bunch of output files in the `output` directory.
 Particularly you will know that it worked iff you can find the files `dsc-shrink-files/res.RData` and `dsc-robust-files/dsc_robust.RData`.

-5. Enter the `analysis` directory (`cd ../analysis`) and type `make`.
-This will create a bunch of `html` output files, and also figures.
-You can open `analysis/index.html` to see a list of all the outputs created.
+      ii) Build/render the .Rmd files in the `analysis` directory.
+If successful you should have a file `analysis/index.html` that you can open to see a list of all the rendered files.

-6. Enter the `paper` directory (`cd ../paper`) and you should be able to latex the paper.
+      iii)  `pdflatex` the paper.

+If you have problems (more than likely!) you might like to try each of these steps in turn, by sequentially typing `make output`, `make analysis` and `make paper`.

 # Directory Structure